 Each task is given a rating ranging between very fast and slow.

-When it comes to performance, Bitdefender performs slightly better, although not by much.
-There was only a minor impact on speed and performance while I ran a number of tasks on my PC, which the other independent tests verify.
+When it comes to performance, Norton performs slightly better, although not by much.
+There was only a minor impact on speed and performance while I ran several tasks on my PC, which the other independent tests verified.

-Lots of providers now add in some extra features in addition to the antivirus scanner itself.
+Lots of providers now add in some extra features besides the antivirus scanner itself.
 I’ve looked at what is included in each package to see which one offers the best value.

 - Cloud Backup